Diet & Lifestyle

 Cardamom is available as a cooking spice, tea, and supplement.
 Research shows that 3 grams of a cardamom supplement would help you achieve a therapeutic dose to support balanced blood pressure.

 Of course, cardamom isn't the only all-natural blood pressure helper.
-You can also try cocoa polyphenols or grape seed extract, which have been shown to lower blood pressure significantly.
+You can also try cocoa polyphenols or grape seed extract, which has been shown to significantly lower blood pressure.
 As always, check with your doctor before starting a new supplement or stopping a current medication.

 The Best Blood Pressure-Lowering Diet

-It's estimated that 80 percent of high blood pressure is caused by lifestyle choices, such as unhealthy eating patterns, lack of exercise, and weight gain.
+It's estimated that lifestyle choices, such as unhealthy eating patterns, lack of exercise, and weight gain cause 80 percent of high blood pressure cases.
 Therefore, your diet and lifestyle are the most effective first-line treatments for high blood pressure.

 Since your diet directly affects your blood pressure levels, it's important to consider which foods raise or lower them.
 In most people, lowering salt intake reduces blood pressure.
 As you cut back on salt, increase your potassium intake to see even better results!
 Doctors recommend lowering sodium below 1,500 mg daily if you struggle with high blood pressure.